polarsignals/docs/docs/cumulative-vs-flat.md

 <br />

-Understanding these metrics helps you pinpoint where CPU time is really going—whether a function is expensive on its own or just passing the cost down to its children.
+Understanding these metrics helps you pinpoint where CPU time is really going, whether a function is expensive on its own or just passing the cost down to its children.